| Member Login

 MANAGEMENT INFORMATION SYSTEMS

-• manages the development, evaluation, implementation, training and use of technology in area of responsibility
+• Manages the development, evaluation, implementation, training and use of technology in area of responsibility

 RECORDS MANAGEMENT

-• understands and ensures an appropriate records management system is in practice that addresses jurisdictional needs in keeping with legislative requirements.
+• Understands and ensures an appropriate records management system is in practice that addresses jurisdictional needs in keeping with legislative requirements.

 INTELLECTUAL PROPERTY